 Movements that have an external weight component will have an area to record the weight for each set.
 Body weight exercises will have a simple check box.

 That’s actually preferable!
 In a perfect world, we would focus on strength and conditioning (cardiovascular work) on separate days, so if you have the time to do them separately, you can break up these workouts into different days.

 Keep at it, safely.
 Conditioning is designed to take you up to the edge of your abilities, but not over the edge.
 The best athletes in the world are exhausted by their conditioning bouts if they are being done correctly.
 If it doesn’t challenge you, it doesn’t change you.

 These are considered high intensity days and can include the conditioning from a previous workout.
 If your team does its own conditioning on practice days, you can omit our prescribed workout.
 Be smart, but don’t cheat.

-> Generally, your recovery from lifting weights is much more substantial than your recovery from speed work, or even a tournament day, so try to limit playing directly after a lift day.
+Generally, your recovery from lifting weights is much more substantial than your recovery from speed work, so try to limit playing directly after a lift day.
 Trying to mimic tournament soreness by lifting the day before is a bad idea.

-> The 1 rep max is using a predictive equation within our software.
+The 1 rep max is using a predictive equation within our software.
 This allows you to crudely measure your strength without the risk associated with actually testing a one-rep max.
 This formula is only turned on for certain exercises.
 How closely it approximates a true one rep max depends on a variety of factors, but it really doesn’t matter too much unless we’re doing a heavy singles day!